Seasonal Allergies Are Back—What You Can Do About It

 For shots, patients go to the allergist over a period of weeks, then transfer to monthly injections; small doses are used initially, then increased over a period of time.
 “People have found tremendous relief from environmental allergies with allergy shots—not just seasonal, but also pet dander, dust mites, and other inhaled allergens,” she says.

-Medications aren’t the only way to help solve the problem.
-If you are having seasonal allergy symptoms, the CDC and Yale Medicine doctors offer the following non-medical strategies to help both adults and children:
+While some people may have allergies that will need medical treatment, the CDC and Yale Medicine doctors offer the following non-medication strategies to help both adults and children:

 - Stay in the house if you can, particularly on windy days.
 Keep the windows closed (in the car, too).
 Run the air conditioner, which should have a clean filter on it.